microsoft/code-with-engineering-playbook/docs/machine-learning/testing-data-science-and-mlops-code.md

 * [Data validation](#data-validation)
 * [Model testing](#model-testing)

-## Saving and loading data
+## Saving and Loading Data

 Reading and writing to csv, reading images or loading audio files are common scenarios encountered in MLOps projects.

-### Example: Verify that a load function calls read_csv if the file exists
+### Example: Verify that a Load Function Calls read_csv if the File Exists

 `utils.py`